Find a Part Now

 In 1976, the Grabber was dropped, and a "Stallion" package was introduced.
 The Stallion option came with special paint and trim.
 Standard Mavericks received new grilles and gained front disc brakes as standard equipment along with new foot-operated parking brakes that replaced the old under-dash T-handle units.
 Sales continued to drop.

 In its final year, the Maverick remained unchanged for 1977 except for a police package, which was not sufficiently upgraded for police work and sold less than 400 units.
-Mavericks were produced in Brazil until 1979.
+Mavericks were produced in Brazil until 1979 (with minor changes for the 1977 model, including new rear headlamps).

 The Maverick had no significant changes towards the end of its lifespan, since it was originally slated to be replaced for 1975 by the Ford Granada.
 Due to the increased demand for compact fuel efficient vehicles after the OPEC oil crisis, Ford decided to keep producing the Maverick as a price leader while pitching the Granada as an uplevel luxury compact model instead.
 The Maverick was eventually replaced by the 1978 Ford Fairmont which introduced the all new Fox platform.